predsci/CHMAP/CHD-mkdocs/docs/ipp/lbc.md

 ### Apply Limb-Brightening Correction and Plot Corrected Images
 This function queries the database for LBC fit parameters then applies them to specified images, plotting resulting images before and after the correction.
-The source code for this is found in the [CHD GitHub](https://github.com/predsci/CHD/blob/master/analysis/lbcc_analysis/LBCC_apply_fit.py) and the generalized function can be found [here](https://github.com/predsci/CHD/blob/master/analysis/lbcc_analysis/LBCC_theoretic_funcs.py).
+The source code and example usage for this is found in the [CHD GitHub](https://github.com/predsci/CHD/blob/master/analysis/lbcc_analysis/LBCC_apply_fit.py) and the generalized function can be found [here](https://github.com/predsci/CHD/blob/master/analysis/lbcc_analysis/LBCC_theoretic_funcs.py).